 - Just the right amount of information to not bore the visitor;

-- Content is neatly divided in sections as your would normally expect to find on a business website: services, expertise, products, projects and contact;
+- Content is neatly divided into sections as you would normally expect to find on a business website: services, expertise, products, projects, and contact;

-- The navigation makes it easy to skip to any area of interest from anywhere in the website;
+- The navigation makes it easy to skip to any area of interest from anywhere on the website;

 Example 2: Leverage Corporate Strategy

 A successful business consultant needs nothing more than a solid reputation to get business rolling his way, right?
 Wrong!
-Reputation and networking will get you 95% of the way there… but if you show up at a multi-million dollar deal table wearing a suit you bought in the early 80’s, then don’t be surprised if the other attendees exchange confused looks (then pack up and leave).
+Reputation and networking will get you 95% of the way there… but if you show up at a multi-million dollar deal table wearing a suit you bought in the early ’80s, don’t be surprised if the other attendees exchange confused looks (then pack up and leave).
 Our client knew that, of course!
-So he hired us to design an build him a website that represents his business as his online business card, resume, reputation enhancer.
+So he hired us to design and build him a website representing his business as his online business card, resume, and reputation enhancer.

-If he getting loads more business because his website rocks?
+Is he getting loads more business because his website rocks?
 I wouldn’t bet our corporate strategy on this statement.
 But, for sure, no one will be turned off when they google his name and come across this streamlined single page website.
-His consulting company presents itself exactly as it is: confident, knowledgeable, experienced, trustworthy.
+His consulting company presents itself as it is: confident, knowledgeable, experienced, and trustworthy.
 No need to hesitate before picking up the phone.
-Leverage Corporate Strategy, a business consulting firm based in Coral Springs, Florida, trusted that a well done one page website is better than an artificially enhanced (read: fluffy) website.
+Leverage Corporate Strategy, a business consulting firm based in Coral Springs, Florida, trusted that a well-done one-page website is better than an artificially enhanced (read: fluffy) one.